 Is it Time To Replace Your Water Softener?

-Although a good water softener can last for 10 – 15 years, without proper maintenance and service, they will not last forever.
+Although a good water softener can last for 10 – 15 years, without proper maintenance and service, it will not last forever.
 They are actually not meant to last forever, but proper care measures can ensure the lifespan of your water softener is extended to its full capacity.
-It’s important to learn the answers to common questions such as when should a water softener be replaced and how should I maintain my water softener?
+It’s important to learn the answers to common questions such as how long do water softeners last and how should I maintain my water softener?
 Read on to learn more!

 Factors that affect the lifespan of a water softener